-Have you ever wondered why black ice forms, how snow tires work or what causes hydroplaning?
-Let’s take a look at the science behind some common winter driving conditions in order to better understand what leads to dangerous driving situations, and help us all prepare to travel more safely this winter.
+Have you ever wondered why black ice forms, how traction control works or what causes hydroplaning?
+Let’s take a look at the science behind some common winter driving conditions in order to better understand what leads to dangerous driving situations, and help us all prepare to drive more safely this winter.

 What Is Black Ice?

 Black ice is not actually black in color — it’s clear enough that you can see the road beneath it, making it appear “black.”
-Black ice may also be difficult to distinguish from a wet roadway and may appear wet and shiny.1 An absence of air bubbles allows it to blend in with any surface, making it difficult to see for pedestrians on sidewalks as well as for drivers on winter roads.
-Fog, light freezing rain, and melting and refreezing precipitation can all cause black ice to form.
+Black ice can also be difficult to distinguish from a wet roadway and may appear wet and shiny.1 The absence of air bubbles can allow it to blend in with any surface, making it difficult to see for pedestrians on sidewalks as well as for drivers on winter roads.
+Fog, light freezing rain, and melting and refreezing precipitation all can cause black ice to form.

-Even if the air temperature is above freezing, cooler surface temperatures may mean black ice could still present a hazard on the roads.
-Vehicle exhaust moisture can also cause black ice to form on roadways, where drivers may not expect it, such as intersections where stopped vehicles may idle for brief periods of time allowing condensate to form.
-If you are driving in conditions in which black ice is possible, slow down, increase your following distance and know the local weather forecast.
-If slick road conditions are a possibility, then consider waiting until conditions improve.
+Even if the air temperature is above freezing, black ice can still develop on cooler surface temperatures and present a hazard on the roads.
+Moisture from vehicle exhaust can also cause black ice to form on roadways, where drivers may not expect it, such as intersections where stopped vehicles may idle for brief periods of time allowing black ice from condensate to form.
+If you are driving in conditions in which black ice is possible, slow down and increase your following distance.
+Also, know the local weather forecast.
+If slick road conditions are a possibility, consider waiting until conditions improve.

 To learn more about safe driving in wintry driving conditions, check out our winter driving safety tips.